To the uninitiated, the difference between “web content” and “brochure copy” is probably academic. It’s all just words, right?

 There’s an obvious and unavoidable need to demonstrate that you have the experience and knowledge required to provide a given service, but you can do that in a way that keeps people engaged and avoids the convoluted, jumbled or archaic phrases that send audiences packing.

 We’ve actually written a detailed piece on the benefits of writing in plain english and we’d strongly recommend giving it a read.

 Not sure whether your web content cuts the mustard?
 You’re not alone.
 A study published by the Content Marketing Institute shows that approximately 70% of marketing managers and business owners struggle to tell whether their content is effective.
 (Source: CMI)

 We provide (affordable) content audits for B2B brands that are looking to improve their site and grow their business.
-We also offer field-proven content strategy and writing services to clients all over the world so we’re well positioned to help you pen copy that engages your audience and grows your brand.
+We also offer field-proven content strategy and writing services to clients all over the world so we’re well-positioned to help you pen copy that engages your audience and grows your brand.

-And if you're not in the place to engage our services, you could try downloading our content marketing ebook instead.
+We provide complete website management services including content creation but if you're not in the place to engage our services, you could try downloading our content marketing ebook instead.
 Written for c-suite executives with an interest in content marketing, it's packed with useful tips that'll help you move the dial.